-Google Sheets is a peerless collaboration tool.
-Excel is the Swiss army knife of business software.
+Google Sheets is a peerless collaboration tool; Excel is the Swiss army knife of business software.
 Many staff at Caplin have demanded their right to bear Swiss army knives!

 To find out how we came up with these conclusions read my article on the Caplin migration from Microsoft to Google called “You will take my Excel from me when you pry it from my cold, dead hands”

-- people who would dearly love for no new things to be invented ever, so they can keep using the ones they have to get on with their jobs already (luddites)
+Not everyone likes change.
+There seems to be a fairly clean split within Caplin between people who like the latest thing (neophytes), and people who would dearly love for no new things to be invented ever, so they can keep using the ones they have to get on with their jobs already (luddites).

-- Why should we tell the luddites what to do?
+Why should we tell the luddites what to do?
 The only acceptable reason can be to improve things.
 If the change ends up making things worse, we have not done the right thing!

-- Change costs money, time and resource (=money).
-Spending money on things just because they are cool is behaviour best kept outside of the office.
+Change costs money, time and resource (=money).
+Spending money on things just because they are ‘cool’ is behaviour best kept outside of the office.

 - Google Sheets does not allow you to get data from a private database – all data connections must be made over the public internet